gurditsingh/hydeout/_posts/test.md

 **what happens when we enter wrong data:**

-if a producer happens to send a message that is incorrect or represent a fact that is no longer valid, its only recourse is to send new message with follow up that previous message.
+**Producer Side:** if a producer happens to send a message that is incorrect or represent a fact that is no longer valid, its only recourse is to send new message with follow up that previous message.
+**Consuer Side:**
 It would be the job of the consumer to choose between the messages when it reads them and processes them.
 This style of maintaining data as events is an architectural style known as event sourcing to manage independent caches of data in a reliable, flexible, and distributable manner.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODExOTYwNjIwLDExODU1NzcwNzAsLTIwNT
-Q0ODY2ODEsLTQ3MDQ1MjYwOCw2NTA4OTgxOCwtMjA4ODc0NjYx
-MiwtMjA4ODc0NjYxMiwtMTE3MTkyODQ1LDkzMzMwOTc4NywxMj
-E4NDc2NTA5LC0xNzM4NDE0MDMsLTg4MTA0MjU2MSwtMjAxNDMy
-MjgzNSwtMzczMzI3NTQ3LDIzNjkxODQ0NSwtODUxMDgwODU1LC
-0xOTc1NjgxNTM0LC0yMDM1ODIwMzQ2LC00NTM4NDYyNjQsLTE4
-MDgzMzExOTRdfQ==
+eyJoaXN0b3J5IjpbMTQ4MDIzNDQyMSwxMTg1NTc3MDcwLC0yMD
+U0NDg2NjgxLC00NzA0NTI2MDgsNjUwODk4MTgsLTIwODg3NDY2
+MTIsLTIwODg3NDY2MTIsLTExNzE5Mjg0NSw5MzMzMDk3ODcsMT
+IxODQ3NjUwOSwtMTczODQxNDAzLC04ODEwNDI1NjEsLTIwMTQz
+MjI4MzUsLTM3MzMyNzU0NywyMzY5MTg0NDUsLTg1MTA4MDg1NS
+wtMTk3NTY4MTUzNCwtMjAzNTgyMDM0NiwtNDUzODQ2MjY0LC0x
+ODA4MzMxMTk0XX0=
 -->